bsundsrud/tracer-rs/README.md

 * Resp/FullResponse - time taken to receive the full response body, starting from initiation of the request

 ## Building
+Tracer uses the 2018 edition of Rust and therefore depends on a rust version >= 1.31.0.

 ### Standard
 #### Debug Builds